JuliaRobotics/Caesar.jl/docs/src/principles/bayestreePrinciples.md

 ### Clique State Machine

 The mmisam solver is based on a state machine design to handle the inter and intra clique operations during a variety of situations.
 Use of the clique state machine (CSM) makes debugging, development, verification, and modification of the algorithm real easy.
-Contact us for any support regarding support modifications to the default algorithm.
+Contact us for any support regarding modifications to the default algorithm.